 The Rooted ministry provides spiritual support to the guests in residents staying at four local motels.
 These motels are the Johnson, Jefferson, Rip Van Winkle and Fauquier Motels.
 Many of these folks are lonely, troubled, and forgotten.
-The ministry was formed over 2 years ago and includes several churches and volunteers from the community.
+Rooted collaborates with several churches and volunteers from the community.

 Where does the Rooted ministry meet?

 The Rooted Ministry meets at one of the motels.
 In teams of two, we go door to door at the motel to talk and pray with the folks at the motel.
 We do not enter the rooms.
 All interactions occur outside.

 When is the Rooted ministry at the motels?

 The Rooted Ministry meets every Sunday at a selected motel at around 12:30 PM.
 We can be talking and praying with the folks at the motel from anywhere from 1 hour to 2 hours.